shivannis/xandr-docs-public/xandr-docs/articles/bidders/guaranteed-outcomes.md

 | Guaranteed Views | Banner, Video | vCPM | The buyer pays media cost only on ads that were viewed. |
 | Guaranteed Completes | Video | CPCV | The buyer pays media cost only on ads that achieve 100% runtime. |

-For more information about how Xandr measures viewability, see the [Introduction to Viewability](../invest/introduction-to-viewability.md) page in (customer login required).
+For more information about how Xandr measures viewability, see the [Introduction to Viewability](../invest/introduction-to-viewability.md) page.

-## How it works
+## Process

 Buyers that choose to buy with Guaranteed Views enter a vCPM bid as opposed to a CPM bid.
 Their bid will be converted and enter the seller’s auction as a CPM bid, with all normal auction mechanics applied.